 Test results are expressed in µg/mL.
 The symbol "µg" is for a microgram, which is equal to 1 millionth of a gram or 1 thousandth of a milligram.
 The symbol "µ" is actually a Greek letter that means "small."
 The numbers seen here are also frequently expressed as parts per million or ppm and that's often what people without a scientific background will be more familiar with.
 The amounts measured by these tests are so tiny, they can be hard to wrap your mind around!

 You'll also see two columns on our test results labeled LOD and LOQ.

 These stand for Limit of Detection and Limit of Quantitation.
 It's important to pay attention to these because here's where an unscrupulous or ignorant lab or company can essentially cheat the test.

 The numbers in these columns indicate how sensitive the testing protocol is.
-What this means is that any amount of the substance being tested for that are below these limits will not show up even though they may be present.
+What this means is that any amount of the substance being tested for that is below these limits will not show up even though it may be present.
 This also means that the more sensitive the testing capability is, the more likely it will be to reveal the presence of a particular undesirable compound.

 An unscrupulous company can essentially bury a negative test result by finding a lab that has a high Limit of Detection.
 The compound will be there but it won't show up in the lab result.
 That's why it's important to have a very low Limit of Detection.

 The Canadian Electronic Cigarette Trade Association (CECTA) has set Limit of Detection levels for each compound.
 Our lab's Limits of Detection are significantly below these limits across the board, in some cases even by a full degree of magnitude:

 |Formaldehyde||0.846 µg/mL||0.0327 µg/mL|